xdallas/resumeChatBot/README.md

 # Resume Chatbot

-Welcome to Resume Chatbot, a web-based assistant that helps you explore my résumé with conversational ease.
+Welcome to Resume Chatbot, a web-based assistant that helps you explore my resumé with conversational ease.
 Ask a question or click a suggestion to get started!

 ## Table of Contents